-For example, you could have all of your templates organized into folders such as “Marketing”and “Support”, but then tag specific templates with “Content Creation” or “Onboarding”.
+For example, you could have all of your templates organized into folders such as “Marketing,” “HR”and “Support”, but then tag specific templates with “Content Creation” or “Onboarding”.
 That way, by clicking the “Content Creation” tag in your dashboard, you can bring up all templates with that tag.

-To create or assign a tag, you first need to locate the template you want to assign that tag to.
-Next, click the cog next to its name in your dashboard and click the “More” button in the right-hand menu which appears.
+To create and assign a tag to a template, you first need to locate the template you want to assign a tag to.

 You can see which tags are already assigned to a template by looking above the tag entry field (the one described above).
 Current tags are displayed in blue boxes.

-Remove a tag from a template by clicking the “X” within one of these blue tag boxes.
+You can remove a tag from a template by clicking the “X” at the end of any of the blue tag boxes.

 Filtering templates using tags